mckayc/task-donegeon/README.md

 - [⚙️ Installation and Running](#️-installation-and-running)

 ### Weekly Summaries

+-   **Week of January 31, 2026 (v0.5.8):**
+    -   **Kiosk Mode Enhancements:** Overhauled the auto-dimming feature for shared devices.
+It is now exclusively active in Kiosk Mode, uses the globally-managed screen dimming overlay for reliability, and respects the dimness level set in the admin settings.
+    -   **Dimness Preview:** Added a "Preview" button in the Kiosk Mode settings, allowing administrators to test the configured dimness level for 5 seconds.
+    -   **UI Cleanup:** Removed the redundant manual "Dim Screen" toggle from the user profile dropdown.

 -   **Week of January 24, 2026 (v0.5.7):**
     -   **New Statistics Page:** Added a dedicated "Statistics" page under System Tools for administrators.